EXOTIC & contrasting coastlines

 Tent Bay is a quaint fishing village in Saint Joseph on the east coast.

-We love buying fresh flying fish and Dolphin/mahi-mahi from the local fishermen, savouring these Barbadian delicacies alongside fried breadfruit and cou-cou.
+We love buying fresh flying fish and Dolphin/mahi-mahi from the local fishermen.
+Savouring these Barbadian delicacies alongside fried breadfruit and cou-cou.
 With a local chef’s guidance, Dan mastered crispy breadfruit chips - delicious!

 Named for the makeshift tents that once sheltered vibrant boats and gear, Tent Bay thrives on fishing.
 Watching fishermen skillfully navigate waves and reefs, departing at dawn and returning with their catch by sunset, is a captivating glimpse into island life.